Support for siblings

 As well as support from family members and friends, charities can provide family days out, events, activity groups plus family advice:

-Our community directory also offers support groups, charities, activities and events.
+Our Local Offer Directory also offers support groups, charities, activities and events.
 The directory receives updates weekly, and is checked to meet the needs of Kent residents.